Wheellog/Companion.Garmin/README.md

 `deploy` - Builds, and dhen deploys the app to a physical device.
 For this you need to connect your watch to your computer using a USB cable, and set `USB Mode` (it is in Settings > System, and then scroll down to find it), to `Storage`

+`check-deployment` - Checks if the app is deployed to the end device.
+Basically calls `check-deployment.sh` under `makescripts` dir.

 `package` - Packages a `.iq` file ready to be uploaded to Garmin ConnectIQ Store

 `clean` - Also understandable, deleted `bin` directory